Digitising tapes from Madang, Papua New Guinea

 The recordings include a large collection in Enga, and in Ogea, Iatmul, Ipili, Kuman, Mawak, Malas, and Tok Pisin, with many in unknown languages (still to be determined).
 Mawak is a critically endangered language, Ethnologue says there are 25 speakers.

-A number of recordings are also in the highly endangered German variety spoken in PNG (Unserdeutsch).
+A number of recordings are also in the highly endangered German variety Unserseutsch spoken in Papua New Guinea.

 The original tapes date from the 1960s and are language recordings and records of local oral tradition.
 There are few records of most of the 900 or more languages of PNG so it is important to ensure each recording is playable and findable.

 Highlight in this section what you think makes your collection special and interesting.
 For instance, are there community products that were created out of your documentation data?
-Are there particular recordings that you would like to emphasise due to their linguistic or socio-cultural importance?
-See example below.
+Are there particular recordings that you would like to emphasize due to their linguistic or socio-cultural importance?
+See the example below.

 Approximately 200 hours of recording in wav and mp3 formats, including a variety of word lists, vocabularies, stories, historical texts and language descriptions.